 About

-Karen Schloss is an Assistant Professor at the University of Wisconsin – Madison in the Department of Psychology and Wisconsin Institute for Discovery.
-Her Visual Reasoning Lab studies color cognition, information visualization, perceptual organization, and navigation in virtual environments.
-She received her BA from Barnard College, Columbia University in 2005, with a major in Psychology and a minor in Architecture.
+Karen Schloss is an Associate Professor at the University of Wisconsin–Madison in the Department of Psychology and Wisconsin Institute for Discovery.
+Her Visual Reasoning Lab studies how people interpret meaning from visual features, with a focus on color.
+Her research addresses fundamental questions in information visualization and visual cognition, with the goal of making visual communication more effective and efficient.
+As part of the WID Virtual Environments group, her lab also develops virtual reality educational tools to help make science accessible and engaging.
+Dr. Schloss received her BA from Barnard College, Columbia University in 2005, with a major in Psychology and a minor in Architecture.
 She completed her Ph.D. in Psychology at the University of California, Berkeley in 2011 and continued on as a Postdoctoral Scholar from 2011-2013.
-She spent three years as an Assistant Professor of Research in the Department of Cognitive, Linguistic, and Psychological Sciences at Brown University before joining the faculty at UW – Madison in 2016.
+She spent three years as an Assistant Professor of Research in the Department of Cognitive, Linguistic, and Psychological Sciences at Brown University before joining the faculty at UW–Madison in 2016.
+In 2022, Dr. Schloss was promoted to Associate Professor.
+Dr. Schloss was awarded the Steve Yantis Early Career Award from the Psychonomic Society, and her lab is supported by an NSF CAREER award on Visual Reasoning for Visual Communication.

 Education